 Prices quoted are per person in US$.
 Fuel surcharge may apply in the event of significant fuel price increases.
-Additional charges includes landing fees/local payment -$500 per person and private charter flight Nome to Anadyr to Nome -$2,000 per person.
+Additional charges include landing fees/local payment $500 per person and private charter flight Nome to Anadyr to Nome $2,000 per person.

 NOTE: You can join this expedition either in Anadyr or in Nome, Alaska.
 Those starting in Nome will fly by a Heritage Expeditions charter flight to Anadyr and will join the ship and the expedition members who have travelled direct to Anadyr.

 For those departing Nome, Alaska your adventure begins with a flight across the Bering Sea and International Date Line to the remote port of Anadyr.

 Day 1: Anadyr

 All expedition members will arrive in Anadyr; depending on your time of arrival you may have the opportunity to explore Anadyr, before getting to know your fellow voyagers and expedition team on board the Spirit of Enderby.
 We will depart when everybody is on board.

 Day 2: Anadyrskiy Bay